-Ventilation can be used in conjunction with a Healthy Air System™ to reduce the proliferation of airborne viruses such as the flu and common cold.
+It can be used in conjunction with our Healthy Air System™ to reduce the proliferation of airborne viruses such as the flu, common cold, and COVID-19.